brian-team/brian2/docs_sphinx/user/input.rst

 Input stimuli
 =============

 There are various ways of providing "external" input to a network.
-Brian2 does not yet provide all the features of Brian1 in this regard, but there is already a range of options, detailed below.
+Brian does not yet provide all the features of Brian1 in this regard, but there is already a range of options, detailed below.